freeCodeCamp/freeCodeCamp/guide/english/cplusplus/clean-code-guidelines/index.md

 code.
 Most of these guidelines are standard and can be applied to most of the programming languages, however, here you have applications and snippets with c++ code, so you can familiarize with it easier.
-Remember that these are only recommendations for achieving clarity, which can be a personal prefference, so take these pieces of advice into account but don't take them to the letter.
+Remember that these are only recommendations for achieving clarity, which can be a personal preference, so take these pieces of advice into account but don't take them to the letter.
 Sometimes breaking some of these rules can lead to cleaner code.

 ## Use good variable names and make comments

 Make sure you create good variable names, for example, if you are creating a game, avoid using the variable "a" use something like "p1" referring to player 1.
-The [hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) is commonly spread and can give you some gidelines for declaring variables.
+The [hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) is commonly spread and can give you some guidelines for declaring variables.

 Also, PLEASE, use comments, I'm not even kidding, just try to read some old projects you did without comments... now imagine being someone else who didn't even code it.